 Loved and hated, these films based on the superheroes of the two different publishers tell entire sagas and universes that span multiple films, following a continuity similar to that of the comics from which they are drawn.

-According to him it is absurd that people adore the feats of superheroes fruit of the imagination, instead of preferring films where the protagonists are simple humans with whom it is easier to emotionally connect.
+According to him, it is absurd that people adore the feats of superheroes fruit of the imagination, instead of preferring films where the protagonists are simple humans with whom it is easier to emotionally connect.

 It is therefore difficult to resist the charm of cinecomics and men in tights, also because they are still very pleasant products to watch, the classic films where you turn off your brain and have fun following the stories of the various characters.

 Technology applied to cinema

 The most loyal will never believe these words, but just think of the new technologies that are increasingly gaining ground to definitively enter our lives.

 Of course, the less expensive ones will not really express excellent sound quality, but it will always be better than that proposed by the integrated speakers of flat screen televisions, usually very poor.

 The living room… cinematic

 The most demanding can also find very high definition projectors on the market that can be easily connected to Blu-Ray players, consoles and more.

 Once you have set up a living room with these devices, you will certainly no longer feel the need to get up from the sofa and pay for a ticket.

-That too has changed, thanks to on-demand services like Netflix.
-Starting out as an e-commerce company for VHS and DVD, Netflix has grown into one of the largest streaming companies in the entertainment industry.
-By grabbing the most popular TV series, Netflix has managed to gain the attention of many users who subscribe to the service by being able to enjoy a huge selection of series and films.
-The low subscription costs entice you to subscribe, and many producers, directors and actors present their films directly on Netflix.
+By grabbing the most popular TV series, Netflix has gained the attention of many users who subscribe to the service by being able to enjoy a vast selection of series and films.

 The fate of cinema

-Younger people, especially accustomed from an early age to new technological devices will hardly tolerate the thought of having to put up with two hours of film at the cinema, without being able to change the program at will if they do not find it interesting.
+Younger people, especially accustomed from an early age to new technological devices, will hardly tolerate the thought of having to put up with two hours of film at the cinema, without being able to change the program at will if they do not find it interesting.

-The experience of the room, however, the watching of a good movie and the sharing of emotions together with many other known and unknown people cannot be emulated, but unfortunately it is apparently destined to disappear slowly.
+The experience of the room, however, the watching of a good movie and the sharing of emotions together with many other known and unknown people cannot be emulated, but unfortunately, it is apparently destined to disappear slowly.